Tong Zeng: 30 years of achievements

 In 2015, Dr. Don Tow, a Chinese-American, summed up Tong Zeng's efforts and contributions for civil victims to claim compensation from Japan over the years, and determined to organize the establishment of a website based on the letters from victims of World War II that Tong Zeng received in his early years.
-One year later, "10000 Cries For Justice – Tong Zeng’s Collection" website now operational, Informing you of unknown atrocities committed by the Japanese military.
+One year later, "10000 Cries For Justice – Tong Zeng's Collection" website started operating, informing people of unknown atrocities committed by the Japanese military.
 China's top official media, Xinhua News Agency, also reported the opening of the website.
 The news also appeared on the website of the Chinese Foreign Ministry's Office in Hong Kong, and translate the news into Spanish and other languages for dissemination.
-July 25, 2018，At The 13th International Conference on Inter-disciplinary Social Sciences, University of Granada, Spain, discuss and promote the Letters to Tong Zeng.
+July 25, 2018, At The 13th International Conference on Inter-disciplinary Social Sciences, University of Granada, Spain, discuss and promote the Letters to Tong Zeng.
 In April 2021, letters to Tong Zeng was published, which contains some letters written by the victims of WWII to Tong Zeng 30 years ago.